Jon Duplantier: Lake Country DockHounds

 On July 11, 2024, Duplantier signed with the Lake Country DockHounds of the American Association of Professional Baseball.
 He made four starts for them, pitching 18 innings without allowing an earned run.

 Los Angeles Dodgers (second stint)

 On August 5, 2024, Duplantier signed a minor league contract with the Los Angeles Dodgers.
 He made one start for the Double–A Tulsa Drillers and six for the Triple–A Oklahoma City Baseball Club, where he had a 3–2 record and 3.56 ERA in 30 1/3 innings.
 In his final start of the season, against the Salt Lake Bees, on September 18, Duplantier struck out a career–high 12 batters in six perfect innings.
 He elected free agency following the season on November 4.

 Hanshin Tigers

 On November 25, 2024, Duplantier signed a minor league contract with the Milwaukee Brewers.
 He was released by the organization on December 16 and signed with the Hanshin Tigers of Nippon Professional Baseball the same day.
+Duplantier made 15 appearances for Hanshin in 2025, compiling a 6–3 record and 1.39 ERA with 113 strikeouts across 90 2/3 innings pitched.
+On December 2, 2025, Duplantier and the Tigers parted ways.

+Yokohama DeNA BayStars

+On December 16, 2025, despite previous reports that he had agreed to a deal with the Fukuoka SoftBank Hawks, Duplantier elected to sign with the Yokohama DeNA BayStars of Nippon Professional Baseball.

+Duplantier made 2 starts for the BayStars, going 0–2 with a 3.00 ERA.
+On July 10, Duplantier underwent elbow surgery and was waived by the team.
+On July 17, Duplantier was officially released by the BayStars.